Skip to main content

 Director

-Welcome to the hunting and trapping abstract for the State of Rhode Island.
-You will find all the necessary information within this guide, and a list of resources, locations and programs that are offered.
-Rhode Island, while small, has a great deal to offer for outdoor enthusiasts such as white-tailed deer, waterfowl, small game, and upland game hunting, along with a tremendous trout stocking program for our freshwater bodies of water.
-Saltwater anglers can fish the many miles of shoreline, take a charter boat, or use recreational boating to access some of the best fishing on the east coast.
+Welcome to the hunting and fishing abstract for the State of Rhode Island.
+You will find all the necessary information within this document, and a list of resources, locations and programs that are offered.
+Rhode Island, while small, has a great deal to offer for outdoor enthusiasts such as whitetail deer, waterfowl, small game, upland game hunting, along with a tremendous trout stocking program for our freshwater bodies of water.
+Saltwater anglers can fish the many miles of shoreline, take a charter boat fishing, or use recreational boating to access some of the best fishing on the east coast.

-The Division of Fish and Wildlife offers hunter education courses operates a state-of-the-art shooting range at the Great Swamp and provides many other programs for you to learn from and explore.
-All of the programming is provided to ensure that those hunting and fishing in our state, do so in an ethical manner with the greatest regard for the outdoor environment, and the wildlife inhabitants.
-Fish and Wildlife has a highly educated and dedicated staff that work to provide wildlife habitat, game management, and trout and salmon stocking programs to benefit the outdoorsmen.
+The Division of Fish and Wildlife offers hunter education courses and operates a state-of-the-art shooting range at the Great Swamp Wildlife Management Area and provides many other programs for you to learn from and explore.
+All the programming is provided to ensure that those hunting and fishing in our state, do so in an ethical manner with the greatest regard for the outdoor environment, and the wildlife inhabitants.
+The Division of Fish and Wildlife has a highly educated and dedicated staff who work to provide ever-improving wildlife habitat, game management, and trout and salmon stocking programs to benefit outdoor enthusiasts.
 The Environmental Police work together with all divisions of the department, to provide resource protection through conservation law enforcement.
-Our officers are highly educated and trained to provide a diverse and thorough background in natural resources.
-Officers are responsible for all state lands, private lands for hunting and fishing oversight, as well as the marine environment.
+Our officers are highly educated and trained to provide a diverse and thorough knowledge of natural resources.
+Officers are responsible for all state, cooperative, and private lands for hunting and fishing oversight, as well as the marine environment.
 Hunting, fishing, and boating safety and enforcement are the primary functions of the division.
-Officers are provided with an incredible assortment of tools to insure the protection of our natural resources for future generations.
+Officers are provided with an incredible assortment of tools to ensure the protection of our natural resources for future generations.
 Please venture into the great outdoors that Rhode Island has to offer.
-While we are called the Ocean State, our other natural resource divisions are as impressive as the water side vistas.
+While we are called the Ocean State, our other natural resource divisions are as impressive as our water side vistas.
 We ask that you visit and enjoy in a manner that is respectful to the outdoor environment, lands and waters of our state and maintain these areas in a pristine condition so that others can enjoy them as you have.
 As Chief, I welcome you to Rhode Island and ask that everyone do their part to protect the natural resources of this small but incredibly diverse state.
 Go out and explore, enjoy and take in all that Rhode Island has to offer.

 Sincerely,